AAA: What's The Difference Between CO2s and Essential Oils?

 Still, both Vanillas can be used for similar purposes which include perfumery, stress-relief, creating a warm and relaxing environment, adding a creamy and elegant touch to synergy blends, and more.
 Vanilla CO2 is preferred for oil-based preparations, whereas Vanilla Oleoresin is lipophilic and can be blended directly in water up to a 5% dilution.

 Can You Use CO2s in the Same Way as Essential Oils?

 With the exception of Coconut CO2 which doesn’t need to be diluted, CO2s can be used in all of the same ways as essential oils.
-CO2s do tend to be vicious and you would do well to read our tips on how to use thicker oils when using them.
+CO2s do tend to be viscous and you would do well to read our tips on how to use thicker oils when using them.

 Apply Topically: Our CO2s are 100% pure and undiluted.
 To apply to the skin, dilute with a high-quality Carrier Oil.
 See our dilution chart here.
 We recommend performing a skin patch test when using a new CO2 or essential oil topically.

 Diffuse & Inhale: Breathe in your favorite CO2s using an essential oil diffuser or personal pocket inhaler.
 For instructions on how to use your diffuser, please refer to the diffuser's product page or check with the diffuser manufacturer.

 DIYs: Explore simple and fun recipes on The Drop, our aromatherapy blog with expert tips, EO news, and informative reads.